pharanbrush/pharanbrush.github.io/brush-management-tips.md

 **You can also reuse shortcuts for tabs.
 Pressing the key repeatedly will give you the same cycling behavior.**

-For example, if you assign the `R` key for watercolor tab, and also for the acrylics tab, pressing `R` repeatedly will switch you between watercolors and acrylic groups.
+For example, if you assign the `R` key for watercolor tab, and also for the acrylics tab, pressing `R` repeatedly will switch you between watercolors and acrylic tabs.

-The order they're cycled through depends on the order of their tabs.
+**The order they're cycled through depends on the order of their tabs.**

-This means after you organize your brushes into groups, you can give similar groups the same shortcut key.
+This means after you organize your brushes into tabs, you can give similar tabs the same shortcut key.

-And depending on your needs at the moment, you can reorder your group tabs and brush lists according to what you want your shortcut to give you immediately.
+And depending on your needs at the moment, you can reorder your tabs and brush lists according to what you want your shortcut to give you immediately.

 For example: for one task, you may want your `F` key to be primarily for painting using a plain, smooth brush.
 For your next task or next painting, you may want "F" to use a grainy brush.
 Instead of having to dig through the shortcuts all the time, you can just reorder your tabs and lists to have easy reach for what you want at the moment, then easily change the order again later when your task or technique or style changes.